-The School Nurse Graduate Certificate program prepares school nurses to take the content exam for the Professional Educator License-Certified School Nurse (PEL-CSN).
+The School Nurse Graduate Certificate program provides education that will lead to increased confidence and competence as a school nurse and leader in schools, as well as provide education that will help to prepare students for taking the Professional Educator License-Certified School Nurse (PEL-CSN) exam.
 The program has been approved by the Illinois State Board of Education.

 Our program is offered “fully online”, with two sequential theory courses during the summer and one theory/practicum course in the fall term, providing you with the flexibility needed to balance a busy work and personal life.

 - Prepare you for leadership and advocacy within the school system

 - Fully participate in IEP conferences advocating and supporting children and families

 Discover what life as a Illinois State graduate student is like with an Online Graduate Student Information Session.

 University Admission Requirements

 A student applying to a graduate certificate program must:

 - have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association, or do so before beginning the program

 - present unofficial transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 The unofficial transcript should be easily readable and clearly indicate degree(s) awarded, courses and course grades for each term.
 If accepted, official transcripts can be emailed from the university to GraduateAdmissions@IllinoisState.edu or mailed in a sealed envelope to: Illinois State University, Graduate School, 209 Hovey Hall, Campus Box 4040, Normal, IL 61790-4040.